gkroesc/Shroff_lab/Image_processing/Registration/README.md

 There is now a variable zFlip specified on line 23 of the macro.
 Set = 0 if there is no z flipping necessary for the imaging system (NIH dispim), set = 1 if images are flipped in z (Janelia dispim).
 For a new system this will have to be determined empirically.

-## Bypass Cropping
+## Bypass Cropping and Reslicing
-Use this version if bypass mode was used on the diSPIM and only one color was used for fluorescence.
+Use this version if bypass mode was used on the diSPIM and only one color was imaged so registration is not necessary.

 You will be prompted with a single max projection and a pop up instructing you to press OK when the correct region of interest is selected.
 Use the rectangle tool to draw a 325x425 box around the embryo, making sure to keep all signal within the edges of the box.
 Once positioned correctly press OK to start running.